Web design principles - The four pillars of web design

 Whitespace refers to space around elements.

-Yes, audience is a factor of UI.
-Know your target audience, design for your audience.
+Yes, the audience is a factor of UI.
+Know your target audience, and design for your audience.
 For example, the theme for YouTube and YouTube kids is different.

-All the games websites theme is completely different from other websites.
+All the gaming websites' theme is completely different from other websites.

 4. User Experience (UX)

 Let's move on to UX.
 Until now we tried to attract users, but now we need to impress the user.
 While UI attracts the user, UX makes the user comfortable using your website.
 Again, there are five factors you need to consider in UX - 1.Simplicity, 2.Consistency, 3.Reading Patterns, 4.
 All platform design and 5.
 Dark Patterns